tinkerwilco/ideaverse-pub/src/site/notes/Working a Book.md

 {"dg-publish":true,"permalink":"/working-a-book/"}
 ---

+Books I'm using in this webinar:
-The DevOps Handbook
+- The DevOps Handbook
-Accelerate
+- Accelerate
-Python for DevOps
+- Python for DevOps
-DevOps for the Desperate
+- DevOps for the Desperate
-The Manager's Path
+- The Manager's Path

 **Meta Goal:**
 To influence the reader in the moment and in the future.